-Applicants will normally have a degree in Maths, or in some circumstances a related subject with some maths content e.g. engineering.
-It is essential that candidates have an A level qualification in Maths.
-Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum requirements for Maths, especially where topics have not been covered by their degree.
+Applicants will normally have a degree in maths or in a related subject with high maths content e.g. engineering, economics.
+It is essential that candidates have an A-level qualification in maths.
+Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum, GCSE and A-level requirements for maths.

 |Cotswold Edge Teaching Alliance (School Direct)|

 |Cotswold Teaching School Partnership (School Direct)|

 Steve Lomax is the Mathematics Strategic Lead for the Balcarras Teaching School Partnership and GLOWMaths Hub (www.glowmathshub.com, @GLOWmaths).

 Through his current and previous roles of Mathematics Adviser for Gloucestershire (4-19), NCETM Specialist Adviser for Mathematics, Mathematics Subject Leader, SLT, AST and SLE, Steve has a proven track record of leading change in maths education and supporting schools to improve leadership, standards, teaching and enjoyment of mathematics within schools and across partnerships.
 Steve is an Honorary Teaching Fellow of the University of Bristol.